enchant97/frameworks_and_languages_module/technical_report.md

 -----------------------------

 ### Serverless (AWS Lambda)
 Using Serverless computing such as AWS Lambda allows for rapid deployment of applications/services as direct management of server infrastructure is not needed; as the cloud provider handles this for you.
 Serverless does not have a idle running cost instead opting for paying per execution model, this can reduce costs when there are no active users.
-Using Serverless can also remove the need to think about scaling to keep up with users as it handles this automatically, with the advantage of directly running requests closest to users on demand (reducing latency); thus a service can be provided globally.
+Using Serverless computing allows for services to be "spun-up" on demand, allowing for load balancing and for ensuring that the service can be provided closest to users (reducing latency); thus a service can be provided globally.

 - [IBM Serverless](https://www.ibm.com/cloud/learn/serverless)